Roxanne Swentzell Sculpture

 Pueblo peoples in Northern New Mexico have been constructing their “adobe” homes for more than 1,000 years.
 Historically, Pueblo Indians built large multi-story adobe structures.
 These buildings, incorporating multi-family homes and communal spaces, were called “Pueblos” (translated as “Villages” in English) by early Spanish settlers.
 Adobe is all natural and consists mud, water, hay, straw, and sometimes manure.
 Traditional adobe homes have a flat roof constructed of vigas (large wooden beams); more modern homes also include beehive-style fireplaces, and Nichos (niches) carved out of the wall for religious displays.

-The Making of the Tower Gallery:
+The Making of the Tower Gallery

 FREQUENTLY ASKED QUESTIONS (FAQs)